fire-hawk-86/metachannels/README.md

 (17.01.2019)
 Please don't visit _metachannels.ga_ anymore, it's not mine anymore. and i can't reregister it on freenom.
-It, for some reason redirects to some shady website _http://iyfnzgb.com_, please also don't visit this one website, because it seems connected to some malware stuff
+It, for some reason redirects to some shady website _iyfnzgb.com_, please also don't visit this one website, because it seems connected to some malware stuff

 # Metachannels